groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/java-groupdocs-annotate-add-remove-underline/_index.md

 ---
-title: "Create Clean PDF Java: Underline Annotations with GroupDocs"
+title: "Create Clean PDF Java - Underline Annotations with GroupDocs"
 linktitle: "Java Document Annotation with GroupDocs"
 description: "Learn how to create clean PDF Java files and annotate PDF in Java using GroupDocs.Annotation, with full code examples and troubleshooting tips."
 date: "2025-12-21"